wuxxin/welltrack/dev/workpad.md

 - if "pain free" button is selected, it looks if there are set pain parts in the last 10 minutes, and if so it asks with a modal, "wieder Schmerzfrei ?"
 "Nein" und "Ja", if "ja" it goes back 10 minutes, and removes all pain entries from their to now. it then adds the pain_free metric, and colors the button if there was no question or the question was answered with ja.

-- create a test in tests that uses this prototype to take screenshots from painentry: back, front and other tab.
+- create a test in tests that uses this prototype to take screenshots from painentry: back, front and other tab. verify those screenshots. assure correct screenshot path, either `build/tests/*` or `jules-scratch/`

+---

+- fix: gui:on a evententry pushbutton the layout still flickers around a pixel more is selected to unselected pushbutton.

+- change pushbutton event entrys: align the "(1x, zuletzt um hh:mm)" to the right, remove "()", make it semibold.

+## nice to have

 ---
 Read `dev/system-workflow.md`, `dev/development.md`,  `README.md`, and `src/welltrack/welltrack.html`.